LogtalkDotOrg/logtalk3/scripts/NOTES.md

 Scripts with a `.sh` extension are Bash shells scripts for macOS, Linux, and similar systems.

-Scripts with a `.ps1` extension are PowerShell 7.2.x scripts for Windows systems.
-The `logtalk_tester.ps1` script requires enabling an experimental
+Scripts with a `.ps1` extension are PowerShell 7.3.x scripts for Windows systems.
-feature:

-	Enable-ExperimentalFeature PSNativeCommandArgumentPassing

 Scripts with extension `.js` are JScript command-line scripts for Windows.
 These are deprecated.
 They require WSH 5.6 or later version to be installed